romamik/blog.romamik.com/src/content/blog/2025-08-30-first-post.md

 ## Layout

-The layout of the site is simple and I used [tailwindcss](https://tailwindcss.com/) for it without any component frameworks.
-As tailwind itself resets all styles for all elements, I used [tailwindcss-typography](https://github.com/tailwindlabs/tailwindcss-typography) plugin, which provides styles for headings, lists, paragraphs, etc.
+The site's layout is simple, and I used [tailwindcss](https://tailwindcss.com/) without any component frameworks.
+Since Tailwind CSS resets all styles by default, I used the [tailwindcss-typography](https://github.com/tailwindlabs/tailwindcss-typography) plugin, which provides styles for headings, lists, paragraphs, and more.

-There is a fixed header above the page, it is implemented as a fixed element and the main element has a top padding so that it is not covered by the header.
-For me, this feels hacky, but actually it is a very common approach.
-There was a problem when navigating between a links on the same page because of this: by default browsers scroll the page so that the target element is on top of the screen, and in my case that meant that such element would be behind the header when scrolled to.
-This was fixed by this css code, which creates a displaced element before the target, and this element is taken into account when scrolling:
+There is a fixed header at the top of the page, implemented as an element with `position: fixed`.
+The main element has a top padding so that it is not covered by the header.
+This feels a bit hacky to me, but it is actually a very common approach.
+Because of this, I had a problem when navigating to links on the same page.
+By default, browsers scroll the page so the target element is at the top of the screen, but in my case, this meant the element would be hidden behind the header.
+I fixed this with the following CSS code, which creates a displaced element before the target that is taken into account during scrolling:
 ```css
 /* fix scrolling by anchor, take account for fixed header */
 :target::before {